henrietta-k/adapt-learning-wiki/Adapt-v5.md

 `.article__header-inner`

-`.is-visited`
+`.article__header-inner.is-visited`

 LESS usage:

     .article {

-      &__header.is-visited {}

       &__header-inner {}

+      &__header-inner.is-visited {}

     }

 Core framework CSS now includes files for utility, layout and base classes following SMACSS recommendations for class categorisation.
-Layout classes are prefixed with .l- (e.g., .l-container-responsive) and utility classes begin with .u- (e.g., .u-display-none).
+Layout classes are prefixed with `.l-` (e.g., `.l-container-responsive`) and utility classes begin with `.u-` (e.g., `.u-display-none`).
 Utility classes are those that serve a single purpose and are named as such for easy reuse.

 `.u-display-none { display: none; }`

-Core variable declarations have been reduced so as not to require heavy overriding in theme, and reset.less has been switched to normalize.less for increased cross-compatibility.
+Core variable declarations have been reduced so as not to require heavy overriding in theme, and reset.less has been switched to normalize.less for increased performance and cross-compatibility.

 ### CSS approach